nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 Make sure you have a backup of your code for your _working_ version, before you attempt this advanced version, so you always have something to show.

-## Student-suggested: Extra CSS Challenge
+## Extra CSS Challenge:  Student-suggested

 This is a React challenge, but if you really want more practice, how about implementing this season-selector layout, suggested by Mussie (thanks Mussie!)
 There's interesting JS and React work to be done there, too!